Sonia Vovan

 Researcher

 I am pursuing my Ph.D. at York University (Toronto, Ontario, Canada) under Dr. Lauren Sergio’s supervision to study sex-related differences in multi-domain changes following concussions in working-aged adults.
+Under Dr. Jennifer Campos’ co-supervision, I am collaborating with the KITE Research Institute to use their state-of-the-art multi-sensory immersive Virtual Reality lab, StreetLab.

 I hope to contribute to research with my clinical expertise while simultaneously applying my research to my clinical practice.
 The world of concussion and vestibular treatment is constantly evolving; therefore, I look forward to being able to contribute to these areas from both ends of the spectrum.